3 ULTIMATE PANCAKE STACKS WITH FROSTING | PROTEIN, OAT BRAN OR CLASSIC CREPES

 Recipe picture from an old Slovakian dessert cookbook

 According to Google, a full pancake stack is five pancakes.
+I made six—because why not?

 A few months back, my second son visited while I was making pancakes.
 He asked if I could make him a pancake “cake”, so I made this full pancake stack, and we ate it together.

-Interesting fact:
+🤯 Interesting fact:

 Guinness record pancake stack

-What do you need to make a pancake stack
+What you need to build your stack

 Ingredients: